-During Baselworld 2011, the German watchmaker has presented a number of watches, all of them beautiful in their own way.
-One of the most interesting (at least, to yours truly) timekeepers that were exhibited in Basel, was the gorgeous Glashutte Original Senator Navigator WorldView (Ref.
+During Baselworld 2011, Glashutte Original has presented a number of timekeepers, all of them beautiful in their own way.
+One of the most interesting (at least, to yours truly) products that were exhibited in Basel, was the gorgeous Senator Navigator WorldView (Ref.
 39-47-07-07-04) that tries to monetize general public’s growing interest to all kinds of “pilot’s” watches.
-Surprisingly affordable (like, affordable for a brand that often offers three-handers in stainless steel for a price of an 18-karat gold Longines chronograph) yet smart, the watch combines a deliberately vintage dial with a high-grade in-house caliber.
+Surprisingly affordable (like, affordable for a brand that often offers three-handers in stainless steel for a price of an 18-karat gold Longines chronograph) yet smart, the gadget combines a deliberately vintage dial with a high-grade in-house caliber.

-Well, to be frank, the diamond-shaped hands arrived to pilot’s watch fairy recently, but that doesn’t really spoil the picture since this is not a re-issue.
+Well, to be frank, the diamond-shaped hands arrived to the niche of “aviators” fairly recently, but that doesn’t spoil the picture since this is not a re-issue.

-The choice of the layout offers unrivaled legibility and if you are into this sort of style, you should definitely consider giving this watch a go.
+The choice of the layout offers unrivaled legibility and if you are into this sort of style, you should definitely consider giving this one a go.

 Like the recently presented Seventies Panorama Date (Ref.
-39-47-12-12-14) automatic watch, the new Glashutte Original Senator Navigator WorldView is also powered by the GO 39-47 self-winding caliber with GO’s signature Panorama Date complication.
+39-47-12-12-14), the new Senator Navigator WorldView is also powered by the GO 39-47 self-winding caliber with GO’s signature Panorama Date complication.